deadpyxel/tabulanil-sanity-dnd5e/README.md

 A simple FoundryVTT module to add insanity to your games.
 Compatible with DnD 5e v3.0 running on FoundryVTT v11.

+> [!IMPORTANT]
-> Note: This module was created with my table's homebrew rules in mind.
+> This module was created with my table's homebrew rules in mind.
-> General customization was not the initial main goal of this module, while it may be in the future.
+> General customization was not the initial main goal of this module, and while it may be in the future,
+> some things were created from internal discussion and may need to be adapted for use at your games.

 ## Features